 We can provide our secretarial services both as a standalone and a bundled service alongside our trusteeship services

-Dalriada routinely provides scheme secretarial services both as a standalone and bundled service alongside our trusteeship services.
+Dalriada routinely provides pension scheme secretary services both as a standalone and bundled service alongside our trusteeship services.
 We can provide a core service or encompass specific additional responsibilities, such as liaising with the scheme actuary and external third parties, as required.
 We can also provide general guidance on regulatory and legislative compliance to a best-practice standard and help in structuring meetings more effectively.

 We see the core secretarial service to be provided to the scheme as comprising: